gdbarron/VenafiTppPS/docs/functions/Find-TppObject.md

 Find-TppObject -Pattern 'test*'
 ```

-Find all objects matching the pattern
+Find objects with the specific name.
+All objects will be searched.

 ### EXAMPLE 8
 ```